Sukori/webserv/README.md

 ## Objectives
 * Build a webserver in C++98
+	* Implement Client / Server model
 	* Implement sockets
 	* Implement HTTP requests
+		* POST, GET, DELETE
+		* Request / Response
+	* Implement a CGI
+* Debugging and validation
+	* Ensure modular tests for each class to verify correctness independently in sandboxed environments
 * Learn what is modular design and implement it properly

 ## Design